cmusatyalab/diamond-example/readme.txt

 Do this after importing the OpenDiamond java project into Eclipse.
 OpenDiamond Java Bindings are from http://diamond.cs.cmu.edu/

+The python directory contains a Python implementation of the text search filter.
+This can be used with the example client as a drop-in replacement for the C filter.

 To run the client, set up adiskd with some text files.
 Then set your gid_map/name_map and run the java.
 The main class is edu.cmu.cs.diamond.example.StringFind.
 You will need to give the